Clockin’ in: Davis brothers’ business mentality perfect for top-ranked Ryan

 “[Michael and Mason] are good football players, but they are also good kids,” Henigan said.
 “They bring character to our program.
 They do the right things.
 They are good students, and they work hard.
 They are also team oriented.
 They are bringing a lot of intangibles in addition to the fact that they are really good players.”

 Mason and Michael Davis say it’s all in a day’s work.
-They rarely argue about anything, and they almost always pick up on what each other is thinking.
+They rarely argue about anything, and they almost always pick up on what the other is thinking.

 And right now, their singular focus is on helping Ryan finish what it started.